Amicable dispute resolution

 Interested parties for mediation can contact it at: hum.mirenje@gmail.com.

-4. Other forms of amicable resolution of disputes or mediation in the field of intellectual property in the Republic of Croatia
+4. Arbitration procedures and special mediation procedures in the field of intellectual property in the Republic of Croatia

 • Council of Experts for Remunerations in the Field of Copyright and Related Rights